 When we designed the list of available Rule Actions for DesignMerge we came up with a standard set of Actions that we felt would be the most popular and commonly used.
 Everyone uses the Set Data to… Action, and the Apply Master Page… Action, but of course we couldn’t imagine all of the things our customers would eventually want to do during a merge.

-These are just a couple of examples of how clients have utilized the Pro Pack to develop custom Rule Actions.
+These are just a few examples of how clients have utilized the Pro Pack to develop custom Rule Actions.
 The possibilities are truly unlimited!

 |PRO PACK UTILITIES|

 |MPS Variable Table Feature (collapse empty table rows)

 For variable InDesign tables, it is often desirable to remove table rows that are empty after data has been merged into the document.
 We call this collapsing the table, and the MPS Variable Table feature is designed for just that purpose.
 This built-in feature allows you to set specific criteria to determine which rows of an InDesign table should be removed following a variable data merge.
 Please see the video below for more details.

 |MPS Frame Action Feature (omit pages with empty text flows)

 DesignMerge already supports the flow of variable text across pages in a document, but what about those records that do not include enough text to span to another page?
 In some instances, it is desirable to exclude these overflow pages from the print run.
 The MPS Frame Action feature, which is included with the Pro Pack, assists in this process by automatically detecting such text flows, and marking the page for omission from the variable print stream.
 Please see the video below for more details.